imanabu/dcmWebMwlTestGen/README.md

 Among the things this generates are;

 * Realistic people names, correct with genders.
-Patient, Referring and Performing doctor names are generated along with MRN, Accession and truly unique Study and Instance UIDs.
+Patient, Referring and Performing doctor names are generated along with fairly unique MRN, Accession and truly unique Study and Instance UIDs.
+  Note that MRN/Accession are time based but the top digits are truncated so it might repeat some day.

 * Study dates are today's as you generate the worklist.